benbrastmckie/ModelChecker/README.md

 - `A preceq B  :=  (A wedge B) leq B :=  (A vee B) sqsubseteq B`.

 Instead of a Boolean lattice as in extensional and intensional semantics theories, the space of hyperintensional propositions forms a non-interlaced bilattice as described in this [paper](https://link.springer.com/article/10.1007/s10992-021-09612-w), building on [Fine 2017](https://link.springer.com/article/10.1007/s10992-016-9413-y).

-More information can be found in the GitHub [repository](https://github.com/benbrastmckie/ModelChecker).

 ### Code Architecture